Care, After School & Camps

 UNIS offers a variety of extra curricular after-school activities and care programs.

-The UNIS Extra Curricular After School Activities Program is designed to give students an opportunity to explore areas of particular interest to them and their families.
-Programs are offered by UNIS and UNIS partner organizations to Tut House, Middle School, and Junior School students on both our Manhattan and Queens campuses.
+The UNIS Extra Curricular After-School Activities Program is designed to give students an opportunity to explore areas of particular interest to them and their families.
+Programs are offered by UNIS and UNIS partner organizations to Tut House, Middle School, and Junior School students.

-The UNIS After School Care Program, designed to meet the needs of working parents, provides a dependable daily service in a warm and caring environment, for Junior School and Middle School students.
+The UNIS After-School Care Program provides a dependable daily service in a warm and caring environment, for JA-J4 and M1-M2 students.

 - Care Programs

 - Spring Break Programs

 The Care Programs provides to JA-J4 & M1-M2 students a dependable daily service in a warm and caring environment.

 The program runs every school day from 3:00 PM to 6:00 PM.